 - Stir in the prepared rotisserie chicken.
 Stir to coat and the chicken gravy is ready!

-The best part of Hawaiian haystacks are the toppings!
-I like to pick 4-6 of the below and add them to individual bowls.
-Everyone can then grab what they like best and pile it on top of the rice and gravy chicken.
+The best part of Hawaiian Haystacks are the toppings.
+I like to pick 4 to 6 of the ones listed below and add them to individual bowls.
+Everyone can then pick what they like best and pile it on top of the rice and chicken gravy.

-The two toppings I’d say are a “must have” with Hawaiian haystacks: pineapple and dried chow mein noodles.
+The two toppings I’d say are must-haves with Hawaiian Haystacks are pineapple and crispy chow mein noodles.
 In fact, we typically layer rice, chicken, and crushed or diced pineapple right on top before adding other toppings.

 - Additional grated cheese